toggledbits/Reactor-docs/README.md

 ## Published Documentation

 The published documentation for the current released version of Reactor is always available at the convenience URL: [https://www.toggledbits.com/static/reactor/docs/](https://www.toggledbits.com/static/reactor/docs/).
 Documentation for a specific Reactor version (3.5 and above only) can be found at `https://www.toggledbits.com/static/reactor/docs/VERSION/`, where *VERSION* is the Reactor version number (e.g. 3.5).

+## Copyright

+This file and all Reactor documentation is Copyright 2020 Patrick H. Rigney, All Rights Reserved.
+These files may not be disseminated or published except as first expressly permitted by the author of Reactor.